brandon-m-wang/cs198-75/src/web-hw/hw6.md

     paragraph: >-
       With that, it's time to create our first endpoint!
-It would be quite useful to have one that, with a GET request, returns a JSON response with the `videosMetadata` array, as we can then use that information in our client.
-We've already given you the overall skeleton for this endpoint;
-      how can our callback function
+It would be quite useful to have one that, with a GET request, returns a JSON response with the `videosMetadata` array, as we can then use that in our client.
+We've already given you the overall skeleton for this endpoint; what can we return in our callback function to get the correct information?

       Hint: A certain method found in the Express API reference [here](https://expressjs.com/en/api.html#res) might be useful.